Visma-Snowplow-Product-Insights/hiring-assignments/snowplow-micro-docker.md

 The data science department helps Visma teams with various data science related tasks, where our team focuses on delivering *product insights* at scale.
 To accomplish this we utilize Snowplow (https://github.com/snowplow), Google Cloud services, and Dataform (https://dataform.co/).
 A big part to deliver this offering is with a layer of microservices, hosted and orchestrated on Kubernetes.
 To verify how well a candidate fits our needs, the case is built with the intention to showcase their skills in some of the technologies we use.

+What is Snowplow?
+All in all, it is a service that tracks, collects and stores behavioral data in a database (read more here: https://snowplowanalytics.com/)

 ## The Challenge

-Create a XX that:
+The challenge will demonstrate your knowledge in deploying and managing microservices.
+We will be using snowplow micro (https://github.com/snowplow-incubator/snowplow-micro-examples#1-local-setup), a super light-weight demo application of the complete Snowplow platform.

+Follow the instructions in the snowplow-micro repository.

 Goal:
-- Deploy microservice on Kubernetes
+- Deploy microservice on your local machine
 - Know how to

 ## Delivery
 - As a forked repository in your Github profile.